-Permanent residence under the EEA regulations is in fact similar to Indefinite Leave to Remain under the Immigration rules and gives same rights to individuals under the EEA regulations as given under the Immigration rules.
+Permanent residence UK under the EEA regulations is in fact similar to Indefinite Leave to Remain under the Immigration rules and gives same rights to individuals under the EEA regulations as given under the Immigration Rules.

 Who can apply for Permanent Residence?

 The EEA nationals who have resided in the UK for a continuous period of 5 years in accordance with the EU law are eligible for permanent residence UK.
 The right of residence is possessed by a person who is exercising Treaty rights, which means moving to another EU country other than your own and then engaging in one or more as:

 - worker or job seeker

 Please note family members of EU nationals who are engaged in one of the above-mentioned activities i.e. exercising treaty rights will also qualify for permanent residence UK after five years.

 As mentioned above the Applicant need to prove he/ she was living for a continuous period of 5 years in the UK and was exercising Treaty Rights which includes the following categories:

 To qualify as a job seeker, you must be able to demonstrate that you are not only actively looking for jobs but intend to have a realistic chance of getting one.
 You must prove that you actively have been applying for different jobs.
 This rule is in line with regulation 6 (4) of the Immigration (EEA) Regulation of 2006.
 In summary, the requirements for exercising treaty rights as a job seeker are:

 – You are registered as having been in employment for at least one year before becoming unemployed or you have just completed registration as a job seeker;

 – You have been unemployed for a period not exceeding 6 months;